Onödowá’ga:’

 The Seneca were the largest of six Native American nations which comprised the Iroquois Confederacy or Six Nations, a democratic government that pre-dates the United States Constitution.

-The historical Seneca occupied territory throughout the Finger Lakes area in Central New York, and in the Genesee Valley in Western New York, living in longhouses on the riversides.
+Historically, the Seneca occupied territory throughout the Finger Lakes area in Central New York, and in the Genesee Valley in Western New York, living in longhouses on the riversides.
 The villages were well fortified with wooden stake fences, just one of the many industrious undertakings.

-Today the Seneca Nation currently has a total enrolled population of over 8,000 citizens.
+Today the Seneca Nation currently has a total enrolled population of over 8,500 citizens.
 The Seneca Nation supports its own people and benefits surrounding communities with a variety of cultural, educational and economic efforts.

 Our Territories